-Summer is quickly approaching in the Green Mountain State.
-Rainy days will soon give way to the beautiful sunshine, which means great weather to enjoy the outdoors.
-This gives me the perfect opportunity to share my favorite recreation spots in VT, and why they should be yours too.
+Summer is here in the Green Mountain State, which means (mostly) cooperative weather that allows for opportunities to enjoy the outdoors.
+This gives me the perfect chance to share my favorite recreation spots in VT, and why they should be yours too.

 1. Mountain Biking at Cady Hill in Stowe